 - Tenor: RFRs are available for an overnight tenor only.
-By contrast IBORs are published for different tenors (e.g. ICE LIBOR is published for 7 tenors ranging from overnight to 12 months). - Currencies: Each RFRs is published for a specific currency amounts only whilst, by contrast, ICE LIBOR is published for amounts denominated in euro, Japanese yen, sterling, Swiss francs and US dollars. - Historic or predictive: RFRs are backwardlooking, in that they report the rates paid yesterday on the relevant transactions.
+By contrast IBORs are published for different tenors (e.g. ICE LIBOR is published for 7 tenors ranging from overnight to 12 months). - Currencies: Each RFR is published for a specific currency amount only whilst, by contrast, ICE LIBOR is published for amounts denominated in euro, Japanese ven, sterling, Swiss francs and US dollars. - Historic or predictive: RFRs are backward-looking, in that they report the rates paid yesterday on the relevant transactions.
 By contrast IBORs report the rate at which funds are made available today for the relevant tenor. - Economic concept measured: RFRs are designed to be nearly risk-free rates.
 As a consequence they do not incorporate any credit or liquidity premium.
-By contrast most IBORs are designed to provide an indication of the average rates at which submitter banks could obtain wholesale unsecured funding for set periods and incorporates both a credit premium (to reflect term bank credit risk) and a term liquidity premium (to reflect the risk inherent in longerdated funding).
+By contrast most IBORs are designed to provide an indication of the average rates at which submitter banks could obtain wholesale unsecured funding for set periods and incorporate both a credit premium (to reflect term bank credit risk) and a term liquidity premium (to reflect the risk inherent in longer-dated funding).

-Due to the structural differences between the benchmark interest rates with a term structure and RFRs, certain adjustments to RFRs are needed to ensure that contracts referencing IBORs will continue to function if fallbacks referencing the RFRs take effect.
+Due to the structural differences between the benchmark interest rates with a term structure and RFRs, certain adjustments to RFRs (the so called Spread Adjustment) are needed to ensure that contracts referencing IBORs will continue to function if fallbacks referencing the RFRs take effect.